 The property owner initiates the nomination process and is responsible for researching and substantiating the date and history of their property.

-Researching a property might focus on the physical, documenting the architecture, construction, alterations, updates or even the relocation of a structure.
+Researching a property might focus on the physical, documenting the architecture, construction, alterations, updates, or even the relocation of a structure.
 Or, the research focus may be more historical, biographical, or genealogical, dealing with people and events associated with a property.
 Many times a combination of both may be needed.

-For research assistance the Wheaton Public Library Reference Department, in conjunction with the Historic Commission, has developed two research guides.
+For research assistance, the Wheaton Public Library Reference Department, in conjunction with the Historic Commission, has developed two research guides.

 Home History Research File

 The Home History Research File (HHRF) holds materials to assist property owners with their particular research process, depending upon what area(s) they are interested in researching: historical significance, architectural design, and/or age.
 Reviewing the materials in the HHRF is the best place to start and will help to define and plan a particular search.
-The HHRF is also a great resource for any old house owner or resident who might just be curious about their home’s history, architecture or age (For in-library use only, request at the Reference Department).
+The HHRF is also a great resource for any old house owner or resident who might just be curious about their home’s history, architecture, or age (For in-library use only, request at the Reference Department).

 Guide to Wheaton Sources

 The handout Guide to Wheaton Sources is a reference page detailing where local records can be found.
 Again, which records should be consulted depends on the area(s) of interest for a particular property.
-While the guide is updated as resources become available and known, be sure to check for new resources with staff of the organizations you consult with as well.
+While the guide is updated as resources become available and known, be sure to check for new resources with the staff of the organizations you consult with as well.